Sandiacre: History

+Examples of lace making and furniture making can still be found today.

+The country's largest railway depot, Toton TMD, is located immediately south-east of Sandiacre, just over the border into Nottinghamshire.

+Transport

+Sandiacre was once served by Stapleford and Sandiacre railway station, which was situated along the border with Stapleford on the Erewash Valley line.
+It was opened in 1847 and closed in 1967.

+The nearest National Rail station is now at Long Eaton, which is sited on the Midland Main Line.
+It is served by East Midlands Railway's inter-city services between Sheffield and London St Pancras, via Chesterfield, Derby and Leicester; they also provide services between Newark Castle, Derby and Crewe, and between Nottingham and Matlock.

+CrossCountry provide services between Nottingham, Birmingham and Cardiff.

+Bus services in Sandiacre are provided primarily by Trent Barton and CT4N.
+Routes connect Sandiacre with Nottingham, Beeston, Stapleford, Long Eaton, Derby, East Midlands Airport and Ilkeston.

+Junction 25 of the M1 motorway lies in Sandiacre, where it crosses the A52 Brian Clough Way.

 Schools

 The schools in Sandiacre are Ladycross Infants School, Cloudside Academy junior school and Friesland School – a secondary school with sixth form.

 Sport

 Football

 Sandiacre Town F.C. (established in 1978) play at St. Giles' Park.
 The first team compete in the Nottinghamshire Senior League Premier Division.

 Cricket

 Sandiacre Town Cricket Club (established in 1877) play at the ground on Longmoor Lane.
 Sandiacre Town CC compete in the Derbyshire County Cricket League; the top level for recreational club cricket in Derbyshire, England, and is a designated ECB Premier League.
 Since the League was founded in 1999, Sandiacre have won 6 Championship league titles: 2002, 2004, 2012, 2015, 2017 and 2021.
 They have also been the winners of the ECB National Club Cricket Championship in 2003 and 2014.